-Botanical Garden: The department has maintained Botanical Garden of Sree Narayana College Kollam (BGSNCK) which harbours rare trees, medicinal species & exotic plants.
+Botanical Garden: The department has maintained the Botanical Garden of Sree Narayana College Kollam (BGSNCK) which harbours rare trees, medicinal species & exotic plants.
 The present checklist consists of 215 species, which includes 190 angiosperms, 4 pteridophytes & 2 gymnosperms (updated in 2020).
 Among these, 23 species come under the IUCN Threatened (Vulnerable, Endangered & Critically Endangered) category.
-A green house is established at the middle of the garden with an air composting unit.
-Major attraction of the botanical garden is an artificial forest ecosystem, which is maintained at the eastern side of the garden.
-Majority of the plants, especially woody plants, are digitally tagged with QR code, based on current botanical nomenclature system.
-In commemoration of International Year of Plant Health 2020, BGSNCK has been renamed as ESSENCEE Mini Forest (EMF).
+A greenhouse is established in the middle of the garden with an air composting unit.
+The major attraction of the botanical garden is an artificial forest ecosystem, which is maintained at the eastern side of the garden.
+The majority of the plants, especially woody plants, are digitally tagged with QR code, based on the current botanical nomenclature system.
+In commemoration of the International Year of Plant Health 2020, BGSNCK has been renamed ESSENCE Mini Forest (EMF).

 Centre of Algal Research (CAR): It was started in 1980.
 The algal collections of the department were preserved in liquid preparations and herbarium sheets and microscopic slides.
-The collections comprised of marine estuarine and fresh water algae.
-Several new algal taxa were discovered and published in National and International Journals.
+The collections are comprised of marine estuarine and freshwater algae.
+Several new algal taxa were discovered and published in recognised National and International Journals.

 Botany Alumni Association